Hodginson/COMP313/README.md

 Game Loop:

-    The game loop and all of the inputs are currently handled in the player movement field.
+    The game loop and all of the inputs are currently handled in the playerMov script.
 At the moment it accepts the following user inputs: WASD or the arrow keys for movement, Space for jump and CTRL or left mouse button for attack.
+In this script it handles all the user inputs, processes them, calls functions from other scripts for things such as picking up an item and damaging an enemy and it is where the check is to see if the the game is ready to move onto the next wave.

 Game Flow: